Scorpio861104/Vfide/README.md

 ## 🌟 What is VFIDE?

 VFIDE is revolutionizing commerce by making **trust the currency of the future**.
-Built on zkSync Era, VFIDE creates a world where honest behavior is rewarded, scammers are excluded, and everyone benefits from a more trustworthy marketplace.
+Built as a multi-chain protocol on Base, Polygon, and zkSync, VFIDE creates a world where honest behavior is rewarded, scammers are excluded, and everyone benefits from a more trustworthy marketplace.

 > *"In a world of anonymous transactions, VFIDE proves that you can be trusted."*